West Lampung Regency

-West Lampung Regency is a regency of Lampung Province, Sumatra, Indonesia.
-Until 2012 it had an area of 4,950.4 km2 of which forests occupied some 57% of the total area (as of 2011).
+West Lampung Regency is a landlocked regency of Lampung Province, in the south of Sumatra, Indonesia.
+It was originally created on 16 August 1991 by splitting off the western districts of the existing North Lampung Regency; and until 2012 it had an area of 4,950.4 km2 of which forests occupied some 57% of the total area (as of 2011).
 It had a population of 418,560 people at the 2010 census.
 However, on 25 October 2012 the southwestern part of this area was separated from West Lampung Regency to form the new Pesisir Barat Regency (with its administrative centre at the town of Krui).

-The residual Lampung Barat Regency now covers an area of 2,116.59 km2 and this area had a population of 277,296 at the 2010 census and 302,139 at the 2020 census; the official estimate as at mid 2021 was 302,750.
+The residual Lampung Barat Regency now covers an area of 2,107.99 km2 and this area had a population of 277,296 at the 2010 census and 302,139 at the 2020 census; the official estimate as at mid 2024 was 313,756 (comprising 162,740 males and 151,016 females).
 The regency seat is at the town of Liwa.

-Administrative Districts
+Administrative districts

 West Lampung Regency consisted until 2012 of seventeen districts (kecamatan), but the southwestern eight districts were split off in 2012 to form the new Pesisir Barat (West Coast) Regency.
 Since that removal, six new districts have been created within the residual area of the regency, by splitting existing districts.
-The areas and populations of the resulting fifteen districts at the 2010 census and the 2020 census, together with the official estimates for mid 2021, are tabulated below.
-The districts are subdivided into 131 villages (rural desa and urban kelurahan), each administered by a lurah.
+The areas and populations of the resulting fifteen districts at the 2010 census and the 2020 census, together with the official estimates for mid 2024, are tabulated below.
+The districts are subdivided into 136 villages, each administered by a lurah.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 131 rural desa and 5 urban kelurahan), and its post codes.

-Note: (a) new district created since 2012; its 2010 census population is included in the figure for the existing district(s) from which it was cut out.
+Note: (a) including 2 kelurahan - Pasar Liwa and Way Mengaku. (b) new district created since 2012; its 2010 census population is included in the figure for the existing district(s) from which it was cut out. (c) including the kelurahan of Sekincau. (d) including the kelurahan of Tugu Sari. (e) including the kelurahan of Pajar Bulan.